 There are 10 campsites available on this site, each has a picnic table, a metal fire ring, and some food storage poles.
 Also there is a maximum of three tents and eight people per site.
 Camping permits are free and valid for a maximum stay of up to three nights.
 Click here for more details on camping in White Ranch Park and the most up to date regulations.

 Tips & Resources for Hiking the The Sunset Loop at White Ranch Park

 - Drinking Water: Keep in mind that drinking water hand pump at the campsite is only seasonally available (it is closed in winter).

 - Ice in Spring: If you decide to hike this loop before April watch out for the slick spots of ice in the shade.

 - Gets Windy: Because of its unique location, it can get pretty windy up in White Ranch Park.
 Might not want to wear your favorite hat.

 - After the Hike: After the Hike: Bob’s Atomic Burgers in Golden, Colorad

 - Colorado Road Conditions: Colorado Road Conditions

-- Map: White Ranch Park Trail Map Link
+- Trail Map for White Ranch Park: Trail Map Link